-The psychiatry team at CAPS is comprised of one nurse practitioner and five psychiatrists.
-They are a combination of full and part-time staff.
+The psychiatry team at CAPS includes psychiatric nurse practitioners and psychiatrists.
 They provide psychiatric evaluations, medication management and case management to students in concurrent counseling at CAPS who are seeking those services.
-Students can receive psychiatry services through a referral from their CAPS counselor.
+Students can receive a referral for a psychiatric evaluation from their CAPS counselor.
 Since most psychological and emotional concerns are best addressed by counseling, psychiatry team members work in collaboration with their counseling colleagues to provide the most effective overall care for each student.

 The following are important considerations before a student starts a psychotropic medication:

-Students must inform psychiatry team members about their substance use before being prescribed a medication.
-Substance use includes the regular use of alcohol, marijuana, vaping any substance, and the use of any controlled substance.
+- Students must inform psychiatry team members about their substance use before being prescribed medication.
+Substance use includes the regular use of alcohol, marijuana, vaping any substance, and the use of any illicit or controlled substance.
 Failure to disclose this information can result in serious consequences to the student’s health.